Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity Maximization With Uniform Rectangular Arrays

 The spacing is much larger than the traditional $\lambda/2$-spacing, so the arrays are unusually sparse.
 Hence, we can build these arrays without being exposed to mutual coupling.

-With the optimized antenna spacing, the arrays are typically operating in the radiative near-field.
+With the optimized antenna spacing, the arrays are typically operating in the radiative near-field, but not necessarily.
 The recent literature contains a multitude of ways to quantify this.
 In this context, the concept of finite-depth beamforming is most prevalent \cite{Ramezani2023b}.
 The Fraunhofer array distance $d_{\rm FA}$ for the system at hand is

 Beams are known to have a finite depth when they are focused on a distance that satisfies $d \leq d_{\rm FA} /10$.
 This condition holds whenever $M_{ \rm h} + M_{ \rm v} \geq 5$, which is the case in most of the anticipated use cases for the provided theory.
+However, it is not the finite beamdepth or spherical wavefronts that enables a high-rank channel matrix, but the tiny beamwidth.

 The spacing in \eqref{eq:symmetric-separation} grows with the wavelength $\lambda$ and propagation distance $d$ but decays with the total number of antennas.
 There are physical reasons for this.
 The horizontal first-null beamwidth of a horizontal ULA with $M_{ \rm h}$ elements is \cite[Sec.~7.4]{Emil2017}